Mihir2405-G/SKILLLAB_PROR-2026-VESDivas/README.md

 ## 11.2 Material Justification

-Explain why you selected your main materials and components.

 **Response:**
 `The Raspberry Pi Pico 2 is used as the main controller (brain) of the system.
 It reads signals from sensors, processes them, and controls output devices.
 It is preferred because it is small, fast, low-cost, and designed for real-time embedded systems.
 Unlike a full computer, it directly controls hardware through GPIO pins, making it ideal for automation projects like smart parking.`